 Fennel and anise for digestive colic

-I call them digestive colic as there are many indications the discomfort is related to digestion, although some babies will cry for the first 12 weeks just because they need more time to adjust and are going through so called fourth trimester.
+I call them digestive colic as there are many indications the discomfort is related to digestion.
+Although some babies will cry for the first 12 weeks just because they need more time to adjust.
+Furthermore they are going through so called fourth trimester.
 If you think your babies discomfort is related to digestion this is where our Calm Tummy, Fennel and Anise blend might be of help.
 If this sounds familiar it’s likely your baby has digestive colic:

-Your baby seems uncomfortable and cries a lot after feeds, especially in the evening, often pulls her knees up to her chest and her tummy feels quite hard on touch.
+Your baby seems uncomfortable and cries a lot after feeds, especially in the evening.
+More often than not pulling her knees up to her chest and her tummy feels quite hard on touch.
 Your baby is moaning and wriggling around in her sleep too.
 Your baby seems uncomfortable right before doing a poo or wind.
 If it does sound familiar continue reading….

 How to survive digestive colic

 1. Repeat the sacral parents mantra ‘This too shall pass’

 2. If your baby has digestive colic, few things might help as there are few possible things that contribute to digestive colic.
 Imbalance in stomach acid levels, reflux or a dairy intolerance and excessive gas are most common ones.
 This is what you can do to help:

 - If your baby has digestive colic, she is likely to benefit from more often burping.
 Also try and feed your baby as soon as you see early signs of hunger rather than waiting for baby to cry as that’s how they get more air in their stomachs which makes the colic symptoms worse.

 - Whether you’re bottle- or breastfeeding babies chin must be up so she can suck, breathe and swallow without gulping air.